Changing Your Benefits

 Certain changes in life can impact your insurance - like getting married, having a baby, or losing health coverage - and allow you to make changes to or enroll in health insurance outside of DPS’ annual Open Enrollment period.

 The IRS allows DPS to offer tax free medical benefits to help you save on medical costs.
-However, we must follow IRS regulations around benefit changes (Qualifying Life Events).
-DPS follows the regulations from the IRS regarding Qualifying Life Events and changes to your benefits.
+However, we must follow IRS regulations around benefit changes and Qualifying Life Events (QLEs).
+DPS follows the regulations from the IRS regarding QLEs and changes to your benefits.

-In most cases, you have 30 days from the date of the event to complete the Benefits Change Form and submit all required documents.
+In most cases, you have 30 days from the date of the event to complete the benefits change process and submit all required documents.
+View "How to Change" below for the benefits change process.

 There are four basic types of Qualifying Life Events that allow you to make changes to your benefits outside of Open Enrollment.
 Here are some examples for each type - this is not a complete list.
 Check this site for a more inclusive list of qualifying life events.